Milan boy surprises law enforcement with donuts as "thank you" for their service

 MILAN, Ill.
-(KWQC) - Remember 911 18 years later, Michael Ressen, an 8-year-old boy from Milan surprised local law enforcement with donuts as a thank you for their service and for what they do.
+(KWQC) - Remembering 9/11: 18 years later, Michael Ressen, an 8-year-old boy from Milan surprised local law enforcement with donuts as a thank you for their service and for what they do.

 Remember 911 18 years later, Michael Ressen, an 8-year-old boy from Milan surprised local law enforcement with donuts as a thank you for their service and for what they do.
 (KWQC)